-Using exercises to teach marketing can help resolve the implicit contradiction that some academics and practitioners perceive between theory and practice (see ??inch Traditionalists in education favor knowledge-based education while others argue that the emphasis should be on skills training (Pearce & Bonner, 2000).
+Using exercises to teach marketing can help resolve the implicit contradiction that some academics and practitioners perceive between theory and practice (see Finch, Nadeau, & O'Reilly, 2013; Tregear et al., 2010).
+Businesses often complain that graduates of business programs lack the skills required for entry-level jobs (see Schibrowsky, Peltier, & Boyt, 2002; Schlee & Harich, 2010).
+Traditionalists in education favor knowledge-based education while others argue that the emphasis should be on skills training (Pearce & Bonner, 2000).
 Universities may even equate the teaching of practical skills as vocational education that is at variance with their focus on research to discover and disseminate knowledge.
 Students are expected to learn concepts and theories essential for critical thinking, which become more important as students advance in their careers and move to higher level positions.
-However, education for professional careers in marketing must teach not T only the concepts and theories required for decisionmaking but also the application of these concepts in practice (Hughes, Tapp, & Hughes, 2008;Schibrowsky, Peltier, & Boyt, 2002).
+However, education for professional careers in marketing must teach not 2015 only the concepts and theories required for decisionmaking but also the application of these concepts in practice (Hughes, Tapp, & Hughes, 2008; Schibrowsky, Peltier, & Boyt, 2002).
 Marketing education "must emphasize the development of foundational meta-skills through experiential methods that demonstrate application in unique marketing contexts" (Finch, Nadeau, & O'Reilly, 2013, p.
 65).
 Learning marketing concepts and theories and applying them to solve problems in exercises featuring unique marketing situations helps students develop fundamental career skills.